flux-framework/PerfFlowAspect/docs/QuickStart.rst

 key annotating decorator.
 Users can use the ``@perfflowaspect.aspect.critical_path()`` decorator to annotate their functions that are likely to be on the critical path of the workflow's end-to-end performance.
-These annotated functions then serve as the Join points that can be weaved with PerfFlowAspect to be acted upon.
+These annotated functions then serve as the join points that can be weaved with PerfFlowAspect to be acted upon.

 The following shows a simple snippet that annotates two functions.